GaloisInc/meta-pirate/README.md

 ```
 bitbake image-pirate
 ```
-This step takes a long time to complete
+The first successful execution of this command will take a long time.

 ## Run